When it comes

 a margin.
 The design type depicts Washington standing at center with

-allegorical depictions of The Guardian
+allegorical depictions of The Guardian at left

-Justice at
+and Justice at

 right.
 Large 100 protectors are seen at top left and right while the engraved